About this course

 A-levels additional information

-Offers typically exclude General Studies and Critical Thinking. *Related subject includes subjects such as English, Philosophy, Politics, Law, Criminology, Sociology, Geography, Religious Studies, Classical Civilisation or other humanities based essay writing subjects.
-Students applying without History will need to make a case in their personal statement.
+Offers typically exclude General Studies and Critical Thinking. *Related subject includes subjects such as English, History, Philosophy, Politics, Law, Criminology, Sociology, Geography, Religious Studies, Classical Civilisation or other humanities based essay writing subjects.

 A-levels with Extended Project Qualification